jeffmay/angular-ts-seed/README.md

 to do handle DOM manipulation and routes and controllers for handling URL changes and voila, you now have a template language that makes your HTML dynamic, testable, and reusable.

+This seed project only includes the code responsible for building the app.js resource for the front-end, and requires some way to serve the resource (when you no longer want to open the file locally).

 Why TypeScript?
 ---------------